adnammit/notes/git.md

-git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git add -p -- foo.txt           interactively add just certain lines of a filename to the stage git checkout bar.txt            checkout file from HEAD, discarding changes git checkout master bar.txt     checkout file from another branch, overwriting curr branch changes git reset                       reset HEAD to specified state (unstage changes). does not alter files git reset --hard master         reset HEAD and make files identical to master git clean                       remove untracked files from the current working dir git clean -n                    show which files would be removed git clean -f                    remove untracked files (not dirs) git rm foo                      remove local and remove remote on next push git rm --cached foo.txt         retain local and remove remote on next push, but this will delete foo.txt for others who pull -- instead use: git update-index --assume-unchanged foo.txt
+git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git add -p -- foo.txt           interactively add just certain lines of a filename to the stage git co bar.txt                  checkout file from HEAD, discarding changes git co master bar.txt           checkout file from another branch, overwriting curr branch changes git co HEAD -- */*.config       check out everything matching filename foo from HEAD git reset                       reset HEAD to specified state (unstage changes). does not alter files git reset --hard master         reset HEAD and make files identical to master git clean                       remove untracked files from the current working dir git clean -n                    show which files would be removed git clean -f                    remove untracked files (not dirs) git rm foo                      remove local and remove remote on next push git rm --cached foo.txt         retain local and remove remote on next push - this will delete foo.txt for others who pull

 // VIEWING HISTORY
 git show -B -w <hash>           show changes that were made for a commit, ignoring whitespace